Distinctive Brand Assets

 Stand Out Physically

 With 30,000+ items in an average supermarket, standing out has never been more important on-shelf and online.
-DBAs improve how easily your brand is found, ultimately making your brand more likely to be bought.
+Distinctive assets improve how easily your brand is found, ultimately making your brand more likely to be bought.
 On a packed shelf, distinctive assets help brands stand out through the clutter.
 Think of how a distinctive pack and product such as Kikkoman Soy sauce draws your eye, and you almost subconsciously add it to your basket.
 Or why a familiar cereal pack owns part of the fixture due to their strong colour.
 Or why you ask the waiter for an Aperol Spritz after noticing it on the table over.
-These are Distinctive Brand Assets in action.
+These are distinctive assets in action.

 Stand Out Mentally